 In any and every industry, there is the low-cost provider, the mid-range provider, and the elite provider.

 Like walking down the middle of the road, the mid-range provider eventually gets run over.
 Only the high and the low survive.

 That being said, the next way to make more money is to...

 "But Wes, ahhhh...did you not get a good night's sleep in that Marriott?
 You just contradicted yourself."

-If you are either the low cost manufacturer and/or you have the means to survice a hit to your cashflow and want to go grab marketshare and make it up on volume, slash your prices and sweat out your competition.
+If you are either the low-cost manufacturer and/or you have the means to survive a hit to your cash flow and want to go grab market share and make it up on volume, slash your prices, and sweat out your competition.

-When your competition starts to break, it's usually the top performers who don't play games and, therefore, don't have the political connections at the compay who leave first.
+When your competition starts to break, it's usually the top performers who don't play games and, therefore, don't have the political connections at the company who leave first.

-For example, maybe you got a price break from a supplier who had a fire at their overseas warehouse and rather than throw away the raw material they passed on a great savings for a larger-than-normal order today.
+For example, maybe you got a price break from a supplier who had a fire at their overseas warehouse, and rather than throw away the raw material, they passed on great savings for a larger-than-normal order today.

 That's a great way to cut into the future sales of your competitors and create a predictable pipeline during the timeframe of the P.O.